-In conjunction with an Audiologist, ad Speech Language Pathologist can help with overcoming hearing and auditory processing difficulties to be a better communicator at work.
-Proper diagnosis with an Audiologist can help you isolate the processing level.
-A Speech Language Pathologist can then work in consult with you to implement strategies to increase your level of functioning at work, as well as work towards remediating underlying processing issues which will improve your communication and quality of life in the long term.
+A Speech-Language Pathologist, in collaboration with an Audiologist, can help with overcoming hearing and auditory processing difficulties to be a better communicator at work.
+An Audiologist can help you identify the cause of a hearing difficulty with a proper diagnosis.
+Following the diagnosis, a Speech-Language Pathologist works with clients to implement strategies to improve the level of functioning at work, while also addressing underlying processing issues that will improve communication and quality of life in the long term.

 Autism Spectrum Disorders: